 Composite is one of the most popular decking choices today.
-Due to its design, it offers many advantages over wood and plastic decks.
+Due to its design, it offers many advantages over wood and plastic deckings.
 But despite being an excellent material, composite decking has disadvantages too.
-What are its disadvantages that you should consider, especially if you are planning to build or install a composite deck?
+What are its disadvantages that you should consider, especially if you are planning to build or install a composite decking?

 As one of the newest materials for decking, composites are materials designed to be a superior material to wood.
 Composites, also called wood-plastic composites, are materials made from combining both plastic and wood fibres, which also combines both of their advantages.
 Unfortunately, no such perfect decking material exists.
 Here are some of the most common problems and issues that you should expect when using composites.

 - High Initial Cost – One of the common reasons why people don’t use or avoid composites is the price.
 Compared to other decking materials, composite decking boards are among the most expensive choices.
-Expect to spend almost twice for a composite deck compared to a wooden deck.
+Expect to spend almost twice on a composite decking compared to a wooden decking.

 These are the only common problems with composite decking.
 Compared to other decking materials, composites have significantly lesser disadvantages.
 But the question is, are these disadvantages enough to warrant not using composites?

 To answer the question, you’ll need to look at composite decking’s advantages.
 You’ll have to decide for yourself if the advantages outweigh the disadvantages.

 As previously mentioned, composites are materials designed to be a better alternative to wood.
 For this reason, it has many advantages to typical wood decking.
 Here are some of the best ones.